babycat-io/babycat/docs/python.babycat.io/source/index.rst

    # Decode the filenames in parallel, releasing the Python GIL.
    batch = FloatWaveform.from_many_files(

-      # From each track, perform the followinwg transformations:
+      # Perform the following transformations on EACH track:
       filenames,

-      #  - Upsample the waveforms to 48khz.
+      #  - Upsample the audio to 48khz.
       frame_rate_hz=48_000,

-      #  - Averge all audio channels into a monophonic channel.
+      #  - Average all audio channels into a monophonic channel.
       convert_to_mono=True,

-      #  - Only select the first minute of audio from each track.
+      #  - Only select the first 60 seconds of audio.
       end_time_milliseconds=60_000,

-      #  - Pad the audio with silence if the original track is
+      #  - If a track is shorter than 60 seconds, pad it with silence.
-      #    shorter than one minute.
       zero_pad_ending=True,
    )